Salary Arbitration Eligibles | WTOP News

 LOS ANGELES (3) — Caleb Ferguson, lhp; Trea Turner, ss-2b; Julio Urías, lhp.

-MIAMI (10) — Jesús Aguilar, 1b; Brian Anderson, 3b; Jon Berti, inf-of; Richard Bleier, lhp; Garrett Cooper, of-1b; Dylan Floro, rhp; Elieser Hernández, rhp; Pablo López, rhp; Chris Bassitt, rhp; Jacob Stallings, c; Joey Wendle, 3b.
+MIAMI (10) — Jesús Aguilar, 1b; Brian Anderson, 3b; Jon Berti, inf-of; Richard Bleier, lhp; Garrett Cooper, of-1b; Dylan Floro, rhp; Elieser Hernández, rhp; Pablo López, rhp; Jacob Stallings, c; Joey Wendle, 3b.

 MILWAUKEE (10) — Willy Adames, ss; Corbin Burnes, rhp; Josh Hader, lhp; Adrian Houser, rhp; Eric Lauer, lhp; Omar Narváez, c; Hunter Renfroe, of; Brent Suter, lhp; Luis Urías, inf; Brandon Woodruff, rhp.